 Quintessential Italian, laddish at times, especially when talking about women.
 An old-fashioned type, an eccentric entrepreneur, a go-getter.

-With stocky I don’t mean that he’s fat.
+When I say stocky I don’t necessarily mean that he’s fat.
 He keeps himself in good shape, exercising in his room.
-He boxes, or used to do boxing.
-You can’t really tell how broad his physique is when you look at him because he wears rather baggy clothes.
+He likes boxing.
+You can’t tell how broad his physique is when you look at him because he wears rather baggy clothes.
 Even his uniform appears to be a couple of sizes larger than it should.

 Then he said that the best thing to do if you have a bad throat is to gargle your own piss.
-I couldn’t believe what he was suggesting, but he went on a long monologue on urine therapy.
+I couldn’t believe that he was suggesting that.
+He went on a long monologue on urine therapy.
 He said that he does it every time he had a bad throat and that it works miracles.

-Little is known about his personal life.
+Little is known about Giuseppe’s private life.
 He can be quite cryptic when asked personal questions.
 We know that he was in the army, and we think that he owns a house in Italy, somewhere in the mountains.
-It also seems like he has some kind of long distance girlfriend there.
+It also appears as if he has some kind of long distance girlfriend there.
 But he has no plans to go back to Italy, and London is becoming more and more expensive for him.

 He may sometimes fail, but he does not take big risks.
 He wants to know all the tricks in the book.
 He’s busy coming up with new ones.

-A guest would come up to the desk with a banal question, or to ask the time, and if Giuseppe is at the desk, the stupid fella would leave with a table booked in the local restaurant, a pre-booked mini cab to get there and a ticket for the open tup sightseeing bus the next day.
+A guest would come up to the desk with a banal question, or simply to ask the time, but if Giuseppe is at the desk, the ingenious fella would leave with a table booked in the local restaurant, a pre-booked minicab to get there and a ticket for the open tup sightseeing bus the next day.

 Giuseppe is, however, an ok team player.
 He splits the day’s earnings fairly with whoever is working at the desk with him, but he will certainly push you to be as assertive as him during the shift, which makes the shift merely a competition to make money.

 Giuseppe loves a wholesale shop and he often drives all the way to places like Croydon or Dagenham to get stuff for cheap.
-This has translated in various business ventures, some of which ended in failure.
+This has translated into various business ventures, some of which failed.

-Someone at the Hotel told me the story of when he once purchased for almost no money a large quantity of pesto sauce in bulk through one guy he befriended in some industrial estate in Essex.
-He then managed to opened up a stall in a food market somewhere in east London, where the only choice on the menu was his pesto pasta.
-Apparently the enterprise didn’t take off, and he had to close the stall when the sales stopped covering the cost of renting that space.
+Someone at the hotel told me the story of when he once purchased for almost no money a large quantity of pesto sauce in bulk through one guy he befriended in some industrial estate in Essex.
+He then managed to open up a stall in a food market somewhere in east London, where the only choice on the menu was his pesto pasta.
+The enterprise didn’t take off, and he had to close the stall when the sales stopped covering the cost of renting that space.
 On the other hand, he saved a lot of money by having pesto pasta every day, for weeks.